NYUAppSec/appsec_hw2/README.md

   use [GitHub repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
   This would ensure that the value of `SECRET_KEY` is safe from any hackers prowling GitHub for credentials.

 * You can use a `.env` file to test locally, but **DO NOT COMMIT THIS FILE**.
-Otherwise, there was no point in just ha Otherwise; we just moved the hardcoded variable from one file to another.
+  Otherwise, there was no point in just we just moved the hardcoded variable from one file to another.

 Currently, the website uses a database that contains valuable gift card data.
 If an attacker gets access to this gift card data, they can use